nazmul-karim170/CNLL/README.md

 ## CNLL: A Semi Supervised Approach for Continual Learning with Noisy Labels
-This repository contains the official PyTorch implementation for our CVPR2022 workshop paper.
+This repository contains the official PyTorch implementation for our CVPR2022 workshop paper.(There are bugs that needs to be fixed!).

 ## ![](resources/algorithm.png)